-Everyone likes having shorthand, especially in IT.
+Everyone likes having a shorthand, especially in IT.
 But long lists of obscure acronyms are tough to keep track of.
 So as a service to IT personnel everywhere (and also for ourselves) we’ve compiled a definitive list of IT’s most common abbreviations.

 A Complete List Of IT Acronyms And Abbreviations